Mullvad: Search engine

 On 20 June 2023, Mullvad announced the Mullvad Leta search engine.
 Mullvad Leta uses the Google Search and Brave Search APIs as a proxy and caches each search for 30 days.
 When a user inputs a web query, the service checks if it has a cache of the search before making a call to the Google Search or Brave Search API.
 The service was initially only accessible to devices that had Mullvad VPN turned on, before being opened to the general public on 4 March 2025.
 Mullvad VPN announced on November 6, 2025, that Mullvad Leta would be shut down on November 27, 2025.

 Public DNS

 Mullvad also offers public DNS servers that offer DNS over HTTPS, DNS over TLS, and various content-blocking filters.
+On the 3 of September 2026, Mullvad announced that it would be shutting down its public encrypted DNS servers by the 2 of November 2026 to instead sponsor Quad9.